Perriex/PerriexTranslator/Readme.md

 # Semi-Google translator
-### traslate words from any language to any language
+### Traslate words from any language to any language
 #### by Parna Asadi